The irony of a narcissist saying “You’re crazy.”

-Most of the people I have spoken with so far, including myself when I took that first step to reach out for help often start with, this is going to sound stupid, daft, silly, mad, crazy or unbelievable, Most people who have suffered at the hands of a narcissist be it parent, boss, friend, other family members or a partner, have started with those words, unless they are further along in recovery, even then sometimes we slip.
-You are far from alone in how you feel, and none of it sounds stupid, daft or any of the others most of us lead with when we very first open up, unfortunately, narcissistic abuse is very real in society and when it’s only emotional, psychological abuse it’s hard to see, even when their physical abuse too with how the narcissist blame shifts or uses reactive abuse against us, its hard to see clearly what’s happening to us and it’s hard to trust and open up to start, sexual abuse is another people find incredibly hard to open up about.
+Most of the people I have spoken with so far, including myself when I took that first step to reach out for help often start with.
+This is going to sound stupid, daft, silly, mad, crazy or unbelievable, Most people who have suffered at the hands of a narcissist be it parent, boss, friend, other family members or a partner, have started with those words, unless they are further along in recovery, even then sometimes we slip.
+You are far from alone in how you feel.
+None of it sounds stupid, daft or any of the others most of us lead with when we very first open up.
+Unfortunately, narcissistic abuse is very real in society.
+When it’s only emotional, psychological abuse it’s hard to see, even when their physical abuse too with how the narcissist blame shifts or uses reactive abuse against us, its hard to see clearly what’s happening to us and it’s hard to trust and open up to start, sexual abuse is another people find incredibly hard to open up about.

 So what exactly do they do to us?
-Emotional abuse is hard to see, these are some the things that happen to people in emotionally abusive relationships.
+Emotional abuse is hard to see.
+These are some things that happen to people in emotionally abusive relationships.

 Most people around narcissistic people no longer feel in control of their own lives, thoughts or feelings,

 The narcissist tells you they are the only one to understand you, to care about you and to love you.
 It’s hard enough being isolated and feeling alone.
-Lost in a world of thoughts that are no longer your own.
-All now based on the narcissist’s reality thanks to the narcissist’s toxic words.
+We are lost in a world of thoughts that are no longer our own.
+All now based on the narcissist’s reality, thanks to the narcissist’s toxic words.
 Yet the only or main person you have for reality checks is the very person making you feel how you do, they then come at you with verbal attacks of “you’re insecure.”
 Or “you need help.”
 Or “no one will love you.”
-When we’ve been taken down mentally these words cut deep, our minds believe them and we start to believe that something is wrong with us and they help us to feel grateful that we have their help and support when they play nice and the word of.
+When we’ve been taken down mentally these words cut deep, our minds believe them, and we start to believe that something is wrong with us and they help us to feel grateful that we have their help and support when they play nice and the word of.
 “After all, I do for you.”
-When I’m a reality if you truly think about it they do very little for us other than make our lives a living nightmare.
-Whilst we are not understanding they are the ones taking us down, this puts the narcissist more in Control of our minds.
+When I’m a reality if you truly think about it, they do very little for us other than make our lives a living nightmare.
+While we are not understanding, they are the ones taking us down.
+This puts the narcissist more in Control of our minds.
 These toxic words chip away at our confidence and self-worth.
-Leaving us questioning our very instincts.
-Believing we are not lovable and should be grateful for the narcissist’s negative toxic love.
+Leaving us questioning our very instincts and believing we are not lovable and should be grateful for the narcissist’s negative toxic love.

-Once you do start to see, writing it out helps a lot of people, so they can start putting reality back into their own minds, creating their own thoughts and thinking For themselves again.
-Learning and understanding about the disorder so you know how you think and feel is far from ”crazy” you’ve just been manipulated by someone to feel that way so they could keep control over you.
+Once you do start to see, writing it out helps a lot of people, so they can begin to put reality back into their own minds, creating their own thoughts and thinking For themselves again.
+Learning and understanding about the disorder, so you know how you think and feel is far from ”crazy” you’ve just been manipulated by someone to feel that way so they could keep control over you.
 Learning those ”insecurities.” were actually your instincts speaking out, even though at the time you didn’t know what they were telling you.
-Now you know when your instinct is telling you something, even when you’re not sure what it is, trust it as it’s usually right.
+Now you know when your intuition is telling you something, even when you’re not sure what it is, trust it as it’s usually right.

-From one moment to the next you just don’t know who they are going to be, leaving us walking on eggshells around them, tiptoeing around the landmine in case we set them off, in reality, it’s not us that set them off, it’s who they are they set themselves off, this doesn’t make it any easier whilst you’re living it, or fresh out, yet after time learning to understand that the nice and nasty side is who they are and it’s all to manipulate to get their needs met, all to distort our reality and prescriptions of them, all to train our minds to behave how they want, all to keep control over others as they don’t know truly what they want or who they are, they feed off others, why no matter what you try it’ll never be right.
-This trains our minds to doubt our own thoughts, to question our abilities, to fear being open and ourselves around others, to be scared of what people will think of us, worrying about offending others.
-Worrying about all other people’s reactions to us just being ourselves.
+From one moment to the next you just don’t know who they are going to be, leaving us walking on eggshells around them, tiptoeing around the landmine in case we set them off, in reality, it’s not us that set them off, it’s who they are they set themselves off, this doesn’t make it any easier while you’re living it, or fresh out, yet after time learning to understand that the nice and nasty side is who they are.
+It’s all to manipulate to get their needs met, all to distort our reality and prescriptions of them, all to train our minds to behave how they want, all to keep control over others as they don’t know truly what they wish to or who they are, they feed off others, why no matter what you try it’ll never be right.
+This trains our minds to doubt our own thoughts, to question our abilities, to fear being open and ourselves around others, to be scared of what people will think of us, worrying about offending others—worrying about all other people’s reactions to us just being ourselves.

-Holding on to that anger and resentment, all those negative thoughts and experiences keeps our minds locked In the past, when we don’t truly let go and release all the pain we carry the story into the present and our future, those memories and the pain stays with us, it ends up still keeping us negatively attached to them.
-It is extremely hard to let go of the anger and resentment, especially when we’ve been treated so badly, when we’ve been duped, sold a dream that never can true and delivered a living nightmare, if you have or do feel anger and resentment you’re not alone, once you’ve worked through all the self-blame and self-doubt you might start blaming them.
+Holding on to that anger and resentment, all those negative thoughts and experiences keeps our minds locked In the past when we don’t truly let go and release all the pain we carry the story into the present.
+Our future, those memories and the pain stay with us, it ends up still keeping us negatively attached to them.
+It is extremely hard to let go of the anger and resentment, especially when we’ve been treated so badly when we’ve been duped, sold a dream that never can true and delivered a living nightmare if you have or do feel anger and resentment you’re not alone, once you’ve worked through all the self-blame and self-doubt you might start blaming them.
 You are not to blame, yet playing the blame game is dangerous, lose the self-blame.
-Accept the things you did or did not do, remember at the time you made those choices your intentions were good, hindsight is a wonderful thing, pass responsibility back to the rightful owner for the part they played, then learn from it and grow from it, learn the behaviours your no longer willing to put up with from others, learn who you are and how you handle things, learn from those errors in judgment, letting go of the pain, frustration, anger and resentment of a narcissistic person from your past isn’t easy, however, it’s the best thing you’ll ever do.
-Negative feelings as you’ll already most likely know from being around a narcissist has a negative impact on your emotional and physical health, causing all sorts of health problems, if your at the start you might not be ready to hear or deal with this, that’s normal you are not alone in this, when you are ready you can and you will do it for you.
-First comes forgiveness, and that first lot of forgiveness needs to purely be for yourself, you need to forgive yourselves, we need to forgive ourselves, for accepting behaviour we never should have.
-For not trusting our instincts, reacting, bringing out our ugly side, for no one is perfect and that’s what makes us human and knowledge and what keeps the narcissist trapped in the misery of being themselves, they blame all others, accepting no responsibility and hold grudges forever never forgiving, whereas at some point survivors do, when you do it up to you.
+Accept the things you did or did not do, remember at the time you made those choices your intentions were good, hindsight is a wonderful thing, pass responsibility back to the rightful owner for the part they played, then learn from it and grow from it, learn the behaviours your no longer willing to put up with from others, learn who you are and how you handle things, learn from those errors in judgment, letting go of the pain, frustration, anger and resentment of a narcissistic person from your past isn’t easy.
+However, it’s the best thing you’ll ever do.
+Negative feelings as you’ll already most likely know from being around a narcissist has a negative impact on your emotional and physical health, causing all sorts of health problems, if your at the start you might not be ready to hear or deal with this, that’s normal you are not alone in this when you are ready you can, and you will do it for you.
+First comes forgiveness, and that first lot of forgiveness needs to purely be for yourself, you need to forgive yourselves, we need to forgive ourselves, for accepting behaviour we should never have.
+For not trusting our instincts, reacting, bringing out our ugly side, for no one is perfect and that’s what makes us human and knowledge and what keeps the narcissist trapped in the misery of being themselves, they blame all others, accepting no responsibility and hold grudges forever never forgiving.
+In contrast, at some point survivors do, when you do it up to you.
 You might be thinking I’ll never forgive and if you are that’s fine, most of us, not all have felt that at one time or another.
 Accepting the past for exactly what it was.
 Not worse than it was, not better than it was.
-No excuses just what it was, this can take time and this is also normal, let go of any expectations you had of them, releasing the pain. it’s a learning curve, once learned life becomes full of joy and happiness again.
-One main thing to start is looking at what to be grateful for in your life since you split up, if it’s recent, find the things you can do now that you couldn’t do whilst in the relationship and start doing them for you.
+No excuses just what it was, this can take time, and this is also normal, let go of any expectations you had of them, releasing the pain.
+It’s a learning curve, once learned life becomes full of joy and happiness again.
+One main thing to start is looking at what to be grateful for in your life since you split up, if it’s recent, find the things you can do now that you couldn’t do while in the relationship and start doing them for you.